compasjs/compas/README.md

 Here at [lightbase](https://lightbase.nl) we had a constantly growing boilerplate for new projects.
 To facilitate our needs more and to stop copying and pasting things around this project was born.
-This project is for now tailored at smaller projects and won't include things like http clustering (if needed should be done at hosting level).
+This project is for now tailored at smaller & monolithic projects.

 ## Docs